Your current situation

 Users have a hard time finding information on your platform.

-Envision the following scenario
+Imagine the following scenario

-+ Users need less time to complete tasks whether they’re interacting with a website, app, or chatbot.
+Users need less time to complete tasks, whether they’re interacting with a website, app, or chatbot.

 Customer service reps keep thanking you every time they pass you in the hall (or the #watercooler channel).